YuKersha/Stability-of-School-Academic-Perfomance-Longitudinal-Case/Stability-of-School-Academic-Performance.md

 -   **ses10**: share of families with 250-500 books at home
 -   **ses11**: share of families with more than 1,000 books at home

-After selecting the relevant variables for constructing the SES index, we imported the school-level data from an Excel file and convereted **ses** variables to numeric data type.
-Next, we calculated descriptive statistics for the selected variables.
-The output of the descriptive statistics is shown below:
+After selecting the relevant variables for constructing the SES index, we imported school-level data and convereted **ses** variables to numeric data type.
+The output of the descriptive statistics for these variables is shown below:

 ``` r
 library(readxl)